 We help you to develop a cohesive approach to many of the challenges faced by educators today: aligning curricula with state and district learning frameworks; designing real-world, problem-based learning experiences; shaping safe, collaborative classroom and school cultures; integrating critical skill development with content learning; implementing competency-based assessment practices; and achieving substantive and compelling learning for students.

-The Critical Skills Program is a mindset, a way of teaching and learning that supports a wide array of school change initiatives including:
+The Critical Skills Classroom is a mindset in which the teacher and the student are co-learners, engaged in the same learning process but focused on different learning goals.
+Critical Skills supports a wide array of school change initiatives including:

 - STEM/ STEAM

 - 21st Century Skills

 - Social- Emotional Learning

 - Differentiated Instruction